 It’s Really Big

 LG’s new V10 smartphone is quite large, but at the same time, nothing that most users haven’t tried before.
-Having a 5.7-inch screen and then another 2.1-inch screen means it’ll certainly be big, but LG has some of the slimmest bezels around.
+Having a 5.7-inch screen and then another 2.1-inch screen means it’ll certainly be big.
+Slim bezels help out, too.
 As a result it’s nearly the exact same size as the Galaxy Note 5, but slightly taller because of that second display.

 The LG V10 isn’t as tall as the Nexus 6P, and it’s not as wide as the Galaxy Note 4 or the Nexus 6 from last year.
 Meaning that while it’s big, it’s still easy to hold and use with one hand.
 They found the perfect balance in terms of size, mainly because of the thin bezels, and this phone is still very usable even though it’s quite large and has so much under the hood.
 It’s also pretty thick, and thicker than the Galaxy Note 5, even though mine has a slim TPU case on it.

 LG has been leading the smartphone market when it comes to the small bezels on the sides and top of their phones, and the same holds true here.
 There’s hardly any plastic on the top or bottom, and the front is nearly all screen, which is a good thing.
 It looks great, feels even better in the hand, and is easy to use with one hand.
 That’s the important thing.